luvit/luv/docs.md

 ### `uv.metrics_info()`

 Get the metrics table from current set of event loop metrics.
+It is recommended to retrieve these metrics in a `prepare` callback (see `uv.new_prepare`, `uv.prepare_start`) in order to make sure there are no inconsistencies with the metrics counters.

 **Returns:** `table`

-The table contains event loop metrics.
-It is recommended to retrieve these metrics in a uv_prepare_cb in order to make sure there are no inconsistencies with the metrics counters.

 - `loop_count` : `integer`
 - `events` : `integer`
 - `events_waiting` : `integer`

-**Note**: New in libuv version 1.45.0.

 ---